County Road 64 (Prince Edward Street) Reconstruction

 Process

-The study is being carried out following Schedule ‘B’ of the Municipal Class Environmental Assessment process which provides a framework for the planning, design, and implementation of infrastructure projects.
-The study and related public and agency consultation process will:
+A study was carried out following Schedule ‘B’ of the Municipal Class Environmental Assessment process which provides a framework for the planning, design, and implementation of infrastructure projects.
+The study and related public and agency consultation included:

 • Assess the condition of the existing roadway and underground infrastructure